blipinsk/RecyclerViewHeader/README.md

 `RecyclerViewHeader` needs to be called after you've set the `LayoutManager` for your `RecyclerView`.

-Current implementation of the library can be used with `RecyclerViews` that use `LinearLayoutManager` or `GridLayoutManager`.
+Current implementation of the library can be used with `RecyclerViews` that use `LinearLayoutManager`, `GridLayoutManager` or `StaggeredGridLayoutManager`.

+Currently only `vertical` implementations of `LayoutManagers` are supported.

 If you are planning to use `setOnScrollListener(...)` method for your `RecyclerView`, be sure to do it before calling `attachTo(...)` method of the `RecyclerViewHeader`.